iamharisai/TeluskoDjangoProject/Readme.md

 `python telusko/manage.py sqlmigrate travello 0001`
 This will show you the model creation sql query in postgres

-Finally, start the migration which will create the table in database `python telusko/manage.py migrate`
+Finally, start the migration which will create the tables in database `python telusko/manage.py migrate`

 Created a admin user :